satakshi234/Sales-and-Profit-dashboard/README.md

 Export or share insights with your team as needed.

-Dashboard Link

-View Sales and Profit Dashboard
+Dashboard Lin (Sales and profile.png)